-Apart from the Sat-Cakra-Nirupana, and the Padaka-Pancaka, written in the tenth century there is also another tenth-century text called the Gorakshashatakam, which gives instructions for meditating on the chakras.
-These texts form the basis of our understanding of chakra theory today.
+Apart from the Sat Chakra Nirupana and the Padaka Panchaka written in the 10th Century, there is also another 10th Century text called the Gorakshashatakam which gives instructions for meditating on the chakras.
+These texts form the basis of the understanding of Chakra Theory today.

 In these traditions, there are seven basic chakras that exist within the subtle body, interpenetrating the physical body.
-The subtle body is the nonphysical psychic body that is superimposed on our physical bodies.
+The subtle body is the non-physical psychic body that is superimposed on the physical bodies.
 It can be measured as electromagnetic force fields within and around all living creatures.
-As for example Kirlian photography has actually photographed the emanations of the subtle body in both plants and animals.
 In yoga psychology, the subtle body is divided into five sheaths of varying refinement in the subtle body, called koshas.
 At the core of the body, the subtle field appears as spinning disks or chakras.
 The chakras are the psychic generators of the auric field.
 The aura itself is the meeting point between the core patterns generated by the chakras and the influence of the external word.

-Through modern physiology it can be seen that these seven chakras are located near the seven major nerve ganglia that emanate from the spinal column.
-There are two minor chakras mentioned in the ancient texts, the soma chakra, located just above the third eye, and the Anandakanda lotus, which contains the Celestial Wishing Tree or Kalpataru of the Heart Chakra.
-Some esoteric systems propose nine or twelve chakras, while other traditions, such as Vajrayana Buddhism, describe only five centers.
+, describe only five centres.
 Since a chakra is literally a vortex of energy, there is no limit to their number.
 However, the original seven master chakras form a profound and elegant system.
 Mastering the first seven chakras can easily take a lifetime.